stroiman/go-dom/README.md

 # go-dom - Headless browser for Go

+> [!WARNING]
+>
+> This project is facing a restructure, so be aware that you need to update
+> dependencies, if you depend on this.

 > [!NOTE]
 >
 > This is still in development, and has not reached a level of usability.
 >
 > Given the progress I've had in the short time I spent working on this, I
 > believe this _will_ reach a level of usability.
 But it depends on how much
-> time I will have for this
+> time I will have for this.
 >
 > You can help by sponsoring the project.
 If I could reach a level where I could
 > work full-time on this, the Go community could have the most awesome testing